Haya Harareet: Career

+Harareet launched her acting career on stage, landing roles with Cameri Theater.

-Harareet began her career in Israeli films with Hill 24 Doesn't Answer (1955), which was nominated for the Palme d'Or at the 1955 Cannes Film Festival.
-She played opposite Virna Lisi in Francesco Maselli's The Doll that Took the Town (1957), an Italian film.
-Her major role as Esther in Ben-Hur (1959) remained her most widely remembered performance in international cinema.
-Variety, in its review of Ben-Hur, praised Harareet's performance:
+She made her film debut in Hill 24 Doesn't Answer (1955), Israel's first feature length film.
+The picture was nominated for the Palme d'Or at the 1955 Cannes Film Festival, and for which was honoured with a Best Actress award.
+In 1956, she relocated to Italy, where she learned Italian and befriended Michelangelo Antonioni and Federico Fellini.
+She later played opposite Virna Lisi in Francesco Maselli's The Doll that Took the Town (1957), an Italian film.

+She then moved to London and then Paris, where she learned French and performed in French-language stage productions.
+In Paris, she was approached to consider the major role of Esther in Ben-Hur (1959) alongside Charlton Heston.
+The role remained her most widely remembered performance in international cinema.
+She was chosen over thirty other actresses, including Ava Gardner and Carroll Baker.Variety, in its review of Ben-Hur, praised Harareet's performance:

 Haya Harareet, an Israeli actress making her first appearance in an American film, emerges as a performer of stature.
 Her portrayal of Esther, the former slave and daughter of Simonides, steward of the House of Hur, is sensitive and revealing.
 Wyler presumably deserves considerable credit for taking a chance on an unknown.
 She has a striking appearance and represents a welcome departure from the standard Hollywood ingenue.

 Then came 1961's L'Atlantide (Journey Beneath The Desert, aka The Lost Kingdom), directed by Edgar G. Ulmer and co-starring Jean-Louis Trintignant.
 She appeared opposite Stewart Granger in Basil Dearden's film The Secret Partner (1961), and she played the role of Dr. Madolyn Bruckner in The Interns (1962).

+She was disappointed by the roles she was offered following the success of Ben-Hur, feeling that she was type cast as the "exotic beauty", adding: "I’m an actress who played the part of Esther.
+But that doesn’t mean I have to go on playing her for the rest of my life.”
+She was keen to exit her four-year contract with MGM, as a ruse, she raised her friendship with socialist friends, telling the studio: "You don’t want to be associated with a communist, do you?"
+In truth, she was never a member of a Communist party, but was able to negotiate an early exit from her contract.'

 She co-wrote the screenplay for Our Mother's House (1967), from the novel of the same name by Julian Gloag.